 - Many retail investors have a longer investment horizon than that offered by bank term deposits but still want the flexibility of being able to liquidate their investment.
 With an aging population and expanding pool of self-managed super, the demand from investors for attractive long term interest rate securities is expected to only grow.

 These factors, combined with ASX’s efficient and cost effective trading and settlement system, provide a viable funding alternative for borrowers looking to raise term debt.

-For more information, download the booklet - "A simple guide to listing debt on ASX".
+For more information on the benefits and alternatives of listing debt on ASX, download the booklet - "A simple guide to listing debt on ASX".